twse/random-stuff/README.md

 **GitHub web interface** - Do this only when logged in as the current owner in the module info below.
 You won't receive any emails when your name is added - this will see your name, email and citation in the log.
 1. In the `mozilla/community-data` repository, go to the `credits` directory, click the `names.csv` file and click the pencil at the top-right corner to edit it.
 2. Add your name at the end.
-3. Use the name &lt;email&gt;: "citation" format for the commit message and replace these words with your name, email and citation.
+3. Use name &lt;email&gt;: "citation" as the commit message replaced with your name, email and citation.
 4. Use the default option which commits directly to `master`.
 5. View the Mozilla credits list to change the last updated date and add your entry.